mvfc/tuya-ipc-terminal/README.md

 The script located at [refresh_auth_token.sh](./scripts/refresh_auth_token.sh) can be used with a cron job to refresh your auth session automatically if you use the password login method.

+Make sure to edit the [.env](.scripts/.env) file to use your credentials so it refreshes the correct account.

 ## 🔄 Data Flow

 1. **Authentication** → Tuya Cloud API